 Learn how to hire and manage employees in a new state.

-The Difference Between Regular Wages and Supplemental Wages
+Regular Wages and Supplemental Wages

 The main difference to know between regular wages and supplemental wages has to do with taxes.
 The payment of regular wages is subject to state wage payment laws, and taxes are withheld based upon the employee's Form W-4 and any state tax withholding form that an employee may complete.
 On the other hand, supplemental wages are taxed differently when they are paid separately from regular wages and identified separately from regular wages.